Autumn

 Park trees

 Parks often include many large trees.
-Park trees are almost always planted by humans.
+Park trees are almost always planted by people.
 The tree species found in parks are different from the species found in forests.

 Large and beautiful broadleaf trees, such as oaks, lindens, and maples, are common in parks.
 The coniferous trees found in parks often come from other parts of the world.

 Other trees found in Finnish parks include forest trees like birch and pine.
 In the summer, broadleaf trees create a beautiful green landscape.
-Evergreen conifers, such as pine and spruce, continue to give parks some colour in winter.
+Evergreen conifers, such as pine and spruce, give parks colour in the winter.

 Read more about park trees in chapter 1.5.